advantageous/qbit/README.md

 QBit philosiphy:
 ====
-At the end of the day QBit is a simpley library not a framework.
+At the end of the day QBit is a simple library not a framework.
 Your app is not a QBit app but a Java app that uses the QBit lib.
 QBit allows you to work with Java UTIL concurrent, and does not endeavor to hide it from you.
 Just trying to take the sting out of it.